bozeman42/prime-teamcw/README.md

 # Cushman & Wakefield Marketing Application

-An application that displays corporate real estate data to potential clients with a call to action to contact our client.
+An application that graphically displays real estate data through interactive maps and charts.

 ## Built With